Shizuoka oden: Shizuoka Oden Food Alley

 Aoba Koen Park Street used to be lined with food stands that served oden and drinks from the afternoon into the morning time.
 It is an excellent way to enjoy a unique Japanese dish while enjoying the park street atmosphere.
 Since the hygiene law in the 1960s were passed, these stands were forced to move indoor and eventually becoming the Aoba Oden Alley.
 This alley is a popular street food area that's known to serve traditional Japanese dish, consisting of various ingredients that are simmered in dashi broth.
 The Aoba Oden Alley is great place to visit for those looking for a unique and tasty snack.
 Each shop is able to seat about 6-9 customers at a time and many customers are regulars, meaning they eat at the shop often.
 In the oden alley, some serve oden and others serve a more homemade type of food.
 Usually when the owner retires, a younger person looking to start a small business or a former customer will take over the business.

 Shizuoka Festival

 Every year in mid-February, a Shizuoka Oden Festival is held in Aoba Koen and Gofuku-cho area where adults and children all come together for fun.
 The festival included traditional music and dance performances, food stalls, fireworks, and other activities.
 The festival is aimed at promoting the region's culture and tourism, and is attended by thousands of people from all around the country.
 People come to enjoy the food and entertainment at the festival, as well as to mingle with the locals and experience the culture of Shizuoka.

-Cooking

-Shizuoka oden is a type of Japanese dish that is prepared in a dashi broth.
-To make it, start by boiling the oden ingredients in a large pot with enough dashi stock to cover them.
-Since different ingredients need different times to absorb the broth, allow the hard ingredients like the eggs to simmer in the broth for about 30 minutes before placing the other ingredients for another 15 minutes.
-Once the oden ingredients are cooked through, add more dashi stock and season with soy sauce, mirin, and sugar to taste.
-Leave the oden to be simmering at low to medium-low heat so the ingredients don’t break, which will make the broth cloudy.
-Finally, serve the oden with condiments such as grated daikon, chopped green onions, and/or aonori (dried seaweed).